 The orange and blue solution is immediate.

-This post is the completes 10 left page ultrahardcores, the number selected in all reviews prior to the right page ultrahardcores.
+This post completes the review of 10 left page ultrahardcores, the number selected in all reviews prior to the right page ultrahardcores.

 In the multiple cluster solution paths of both reviews, there’s certainly evidence of interlocking slink networks in ultrahardcores that have to be resolved, one by one.